You are here

 - Spinal Cord Injury

-Reference: Noninvasive Reactivation of Motor Descending Control after Paralysis.
+References: Noninvasive Reactivation of Motor Descending Control after Paralysis.
 Gerasimenko Y, Lu D, Modaber M, Zdunowski S, Gad P, Sayenko D, Morikawa E, Haakana P, Ferguson AR, Roy RR, Edgerton VR.
 J Neurotrauma.
 2015 Jun 15.
 [Epub ahead of print].
 PMID: 26077679.

 Funding: NIH’s National Institute of Biomedical Imaging and Bioengineering (NIBIB), National Institute of Neurological Disorders and Stroke (NINDS), Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), and National Center for Advancing Translational Sciences (NCATS); the Christopher and Dana Reeve Foundation; Walkabout Foundation; F. M. Kirby Foundation; Russian Foundation for Basic Research; Russian Scientific Fund; J. Yang and Family Foundation; and the Paul and Daisy Soros New American Fellowship.